andik101/redis-kubernetes/README.md

 ## Introduction

-This repo maintains the configuration yaml fils for [Redis](https://github.com/bitnami/bitnami-docker-redis) deployment on a [Kubernetes](http://kubernetes.io) cluster.
+This repo maintains the configuration yaml files for [Redis](https://github.com/bitnami/bitnami-docker-redis) deployment on a [Kubernetes](http://kubernetes.io) cluster.

 ## Installing the Redis